Paralanguage: Sighs

 A sigh is a kind of paralinguistic respiration in the form of a deep and especially audible, single exhalation of air out of the mouth or nose, that humans use to communicate emotion.
-It is voiced pharyngeal fricative, sometimes associated with a guttural glottal breath exuded in a low tone.
+It is a voiced pharyngeal fricative, sometimes associated with a guttural glottal breath exuded in a low tone.
 It often arises from a negative emotion, such as dismay, dissatisfaction, boredom, or futility.
 A sigh can also arise from positive emotions such as relief, particularly in response to some negative situation ending or being avoided.
 Like a gasp, a yawn, or a moan, a sigh is often an automatic and unintentional act.
-In literature, a sigh is often used to signify that the person producing it is lovelorn.

 Scientific studies show that babies sigh after 50 to 100 breaths.
 This serves to improve the mechanical properties of lung tissue, and it also helps babies to develop a regular breathing rhythm.
 Behaviors equivalent to sighing have also been observed in animals such as dogs, monkeys, and horses.

 In text messages and internet chat rooms, or in comic books, a sigh is usually represented with the word itself, 'sigh', possibly within asterisks, *sigh*.

 Sighing is also a reflex, governed by a few neurons.

 Moans and groans

-Moaning and groaning both refer to an extended guttural sounds emanating from the throat, which typically are made by engaging in sexual activity.
+Moaning and groaning both refer to an extended sound emanating from the throat, which is typically made by engaging in sexual activity.
 Moans and groans are also noises traditionally associated with ghosts, and their supposed experience of suffering in the afterlife.
-They can also sometimes be used to indicated displeasure.
+Moans and groans are also used to indicate pain, and are sometimes used to indicate displeasure.

-The throat-clear
+Throat clearing

-Clearing one's throat is a metamessaging nonverbal form of communication used in announcing one's presence upon entering the room or approaching a group.
+Throat clearing is a metamessaging nonverbal form of communication used in announcing one's presence upon entering the room or approaching a group.
 It is done by individuals who perceive themselves to be of higher rank than the group they are approaching and utilize the throat-clear as a form of communicating this perception to others.

-The throat-clear is also used to convey nonverbalized disapproval.
+It can convey nonverbalized disapproval.

-And in chimpanzee social hierarchy, this utterance is a sign of rank, directed by alpha males and higher-ranking chimps to lower-ranking ones and signals a mild warning or a slight annoyance.
+In chimpanzee social hierarchy, this utterance is a sign of rank, directed by alpha males and higher-ranking chimps to lower-ranking ones and signals a mild warning or a slight annoyance.

 As a form of metacommunication, the throat-clear is acceptable only to signal that a formal business meeting is about to start.

 It is not acceptable business etiquette to clear one's throat when approaching a group on an informal basis;

 the basis of one's authority has already been established and requires no further reiteration by this ancillary nonverbal communication.